owntech-foundation/Core/docs/environment_setup.md

 !!! info "Required Disk Space"
     Make sure that you have more than 2GB on your hard drive so that PlatformIO can download all the required files without issues.

-Here is how to setup this environment.
+Here is how to set up this environment.

 ### Step 1 - Empty folder